Kiley Dean

-Kiley Dean (born April 12, 1982) is an American contemporary R&B singer.
-Dean was born and raised in a small town in Arkansas.
-When she was about 7 years old, her family decided to move to Orlando.
-She grew up singing in school and church, which led her to singing back-up for Britney Spears' tours, "…Baby One More Time" and "Oops!...
+Kiley Dean Bowlin (born April 12, 1982) is an American singer.
+Born and raised in Alma, Arkansas, she moved to Orlando, Florida with her parents at the age of seven.
+She grew up singing in school and church, which led her to singing back-up for Britney Spears' tours, "...Baby One More Time" and "Oops!...
 I Did It Again" as well as Madonna's tours, "Sticky & Sweet", "MDNA" and "Rebel Heart."

+She signed to record producer Timbaland's Beat Club Records, an imprint of Interscope Records in 2002, and released her debut single, "Make Me a Song" the following year.
+The song, produced by Timbaland, underperformed at number 99 on the Billboard Hot 100, and Bowlin briefly signed with Mathew Knowles' Music World Entertainment in 2007 before becoming an independent artist.

 Career

-In 2002, she was signed to Timbaland's short-lived Beat Club Records, releasing two singles before her Timbaland-produced debut, Simple Girl, was shelved.
+In 2002, she was signed to Timbaland's short-lived Beat Club Records, releasing two singles before her Timbaland-produced debut, Simple Girl, planned to be released on July 15, 2003, was shelved.
 In 2005, she set work on her second album under the name 'Blue Eyes' and released a single "Lookin' For Love" to radio.
 Her second studio album Changes was set to be released in 2006, preceded by the single "Who I Am," which was sent out to radio.

 The following year, she signed with Mathew Knowles' Music World Entertainment label in 2007.
 She was set to release her album "Changes" on the label, but left soon after six months.

 In 2008, she joined pop singer Madonna on her Sticky & Sweet Tour as a backup vocalist, replacing Madonna's long-time backing singer Donna De Lory, who was pregnant at the time and unable to tour.
 In 2010, she released her album "Changes" digitally on the ReverbNation store for a limited time.
-Later that year, she recorded a couple of remixes which was made available on YouTube and her Soundcloud accounts.
+Later that year, she recorded a couple of remixes that was made available on YouTube and her SoundCloud accounts.

 She joined the New Kids On The Block and Matthew Morrison tours in 2011, singing backup for them.

-As of 2012, she's currently singing backup for Madonna.
+In 2022, she sang backup for Madonna.
 She performed on her MDNA Tour and Rebel Heart Tour runs.

-In 2015, she launched a Kickstarter campaign to fund her Scream EP which successfully met its goal in February.
+In 2015, she launched a Kickstarter campaign to fund her Scream EP, which successfully met its goal in February.
 In July, she premiered the EP's first single and music video "Lockdown" to her backers, with the digital release (and YouTube/VEVO) in August.
 On September 21, the EP was made available to her backers, with a digital release set in the next following weeks.